d-stephenson/d-stephenson.github.io/_posts/2022-05-08-journal-eleven-syd701.md

 1.	<b>Establishes work in progress (WIP):</b> A body of work that is started but not yet completed.
 A WIP limit on the sprint allows the team to include work they feel capable of completing by the end of the sprint.
 2.	<b>Forces prioritisation:</b> This allows the team to prioritise the amount of work that matters most, sharpening the focus on work with the greatest value.
 3.	<b>Demonstrates progress:</b> Completing and validating important work by the end of the sprint allows the team to measurably demonstrate the progress being made, this reduces the risk to the organisation and GentleApple stakeholders.
-4.	<b>Avoids unnecessary perfectionism: A fixed end date for the sprint reduces the human desire to aim for perfection when ‘good enough’ is a satisfactory output.
+4.	<b>Avoids unnecessary perfectionism:</b> A fixed end date for the sprint reduces the human desire to aim for perfection when ‘good enough’ is a satisfactory output.
 5.	<b>Motivates closure:</b> A fixed close date motivates teams to close the work, encouraging them to diligently apply themselves to the assigned tasks through the deployment of a hard deadline.
 No end date reduces the sense of urgency.
 6.	<b>Improves predictability:</b> It is far easier for the team to predict with a high degree of certainty the work necessary in the short sprint cycle, this is far more difficult over longer periods.